webdesigndecal/mark2html/README.md

 Your markdowns stay the same.
 For detailed notes about the markdown syntax (in GitHub flavor), please check [showdown](https://github.com/showdownjs/showdown/blob/master/README.md).

-To generate HTML from a markdown file, run `npx mark2html [your markdown file]`. (`npx` is a [package runner for Node.js modules](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b).
-It allows you to run npm command-line utilities like `mark2html` without installing it globally, and comes with npm.
-But you can also install `mark2html` normally, with `npm i -g mark2html`, and use it by just running `mark2html` in your command line.)
+To generate HTML from a markdown file, run `npx @webdesigndecal/mark2html [your markdown file]`. (`npx` is a [package runner for Node.js modules](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b).
+It allows you to run npm command-line utilities like `mark2html` without installing it globally, and comes with `npm`.
+But you can also install `mark2html` normally, with `npm i -g @webdesigndecal/mark2html`, and use it by just running `mark2html` in your command line.)

 For example, with `instructions.md`, we may run either: